What is the CPCM?

 Where do I take the exam?

-The CPCM exam is offered weekly through Kryterion Learning Centers.
+The CPCM exam is offered at various times each week through Kryterion Learning Centers.
 There are over 600 national and international testing centers available.
 NCMA also offers exams at educational conferences―check the conferences page for the next NCMA conference.
 NCMA’s local chapters also host exams; check with your chapter or call NCMA to find out if your chapter is hosting an exam this year.
+Candidates who are not within easy driving distance of a Kryterion Learning Center may apply to take an online proctored exam at home.
+The online proctor option requires the purchase of a special webcam and strict adherence to Kryterions procedures.
+This option is hosted by Kryterion, not NCMA.
+For details, please click here.

 How should I prepare for the exam?